-In this post-recession economy, the government distributes $41 billion for urban development every year.
-Small business growth receives $1.5 billion.
-Another $3.5 billion goes to rural revitalization.
-Communities need the influx of money, but they also need civic-minded leaders who can apply it to local challenges.
+While many communities benefit from government development grants, they also need civic-minded leaders who can properly distribute and apply that money to face local challenges.
 Southern New Hampshire University’s Master of Business Administration in Community Economic Development teaches business management and social responsibility — skills you'll need to innovate solutions and manage critical community projects.
 With courses offered on campus and online, this program blends the best of both worlds by bringing together the convenience of online with the advantages of a physical campus.

 SNHU’s MBA program is one of the most affordable in the nation and can be completed in just over a year.
 The community economic development degree is designed for community leaders, policymakers and practitioners who want to improve the socioeconomic well-being of their local areas.
 You'll get a values-based education that combines business with social justice and sustainable development.
 You’ll also develop projects that serve your business needs while simultaneously becoming a stronger, more capable leader.